Alina9/MountainCarContinuous/README.md

 # MountainCarContinuous

-Реализация алгоритма DDPG протестированная на среде MountainCarContinuous-v0
+The implementation of the DDPG algorithm was tested on the MountainCarContinuous-v0 environment.

-Обученный агент был запушен на 100 испытаниях и показал средний ревард  92.64992503483003
+The trained agent was run through 100 trials and achieved an average reward of 92.64992503483003